seanox/spring-webdav/manual/getting-started.md

 `RestController`, ...

 The WebDAV implementation contains various annotations.
-The central component is `WebDavMapping`.
-This defines the virtual entities of the Sitemap and thus from the virtual file system.
-The `WebDavMapping` defines a virtual path for this purpose, which is later used as a reference in other WebDav annotations.
+The central component is `@WebDavMapping`.
+This defines the virtual entities of the Sitemap and thus from the virtual file system. `@WebDavMapping` defines a virtual path for this purpose, which is later used as a reference in other WebDav annotations.
 The paths of the annotations are case-insensitive.

 ```java
 @RestController